What is MLT?

 or 773.714.8880.
 It is approved by the Laboratory Field Services unit of the California Department of Health Services until Dec.
 1, 2022.

-- Accepted applicants must be ready to enroll for Winter 2020
+- Accepted applicants must be ready to enroll for Fall 2020

 For foreign transcript evaluations please visit the Laboratory Field Services website for detail information for course by course evaluation.